How Estate Planners and Advisors Can Support 2SLGBTQ+ Clients

 Will they feel welcome in your office... or will they go somewhere else?

-Creating an inclusive environment where clients from all walks of life are welcomed isn’t just the right thing to do—it’s also good for business.
+Creating an inclusive environment where all your clients are welcomed isn’t just the right thing to do—it’s also good for business.

 Here are a few things you can start doing today to show your current and future 2SLGBTQ+ clients that you’re in their corner.